stefaniuk/link-capture-browser-extension/docs/prd.md

 ### 14.4 Configuration UX

-The extension may expose a minimal Chrome options page for required configuration, including the `extendedFields` toggle and environment-specific integration settings.
+The extension shall expose a minimal Chrome options page for required configuration, including the `extendedFields` toggle and environment-specific integration settings.

 The configuration UX should:

 - remain lightweight and focused on required settings only
 - clearly show that `extendedFields` is disabled by default
+- allow selection of the active environment from `local`, `non-production`, and `production`
 - explain that enabling `extendedFields` increases the amount of metadata sent to the backend API

 ## 15. Assumptions